 [Art/Wildlife/Culture] The Legend of the Korean Tiger

-An insight into how Korea's ancient mythological veneration and infatuation of the Tiger led to an outburst of incredible outsider folk artworks and ultimately led to the extinction of the native species in their homeland.
+An insight into how Korea's ancient mythological veneration and infatuation of the Tiger led to an outburst of incredible outsider folk artworks and the extinction of the species in their homeland.

 The symbol of the Tiger is deeply intertwined with Korean history, people and culture and serves as the foundation for ancient Korean mythology and folklore, evident in the Myth of Dangun, where a Tiger plays a prominent role in the birth of the Korean Civilisation.
 The endless legends and mystical tales surrounding these spiritual and majestic apex predators remains a favourite subject of Korean art, literature, painting and sculptor.